Near La Salle in Watonwan County, Minnesota — The American Midwest (Upper Plains)

 Categories. • Notable Events •

 Credits.
 This page was last revised on February 12, 2017.
 This page originally submitted on January 19, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 279 times since then and 46 times this year.
+This page has been viewed 379 times since then and 146 times this year.
 Last updated on February 11, 2017, by Douglas Kurtz of Bloomington, Minnesota.
+This page was the Marker of the Week September 23, 2018.
 Photos: 1, 2, 3, 4. submitted on January 19, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Kevin W. was the editor who published this page.